 - Golfers – may also want to look at improving the flexibility of the upper back and shoulders.

-Measure – Work on your Flexibility – Re-measure, to check progress
+Measure – Work on your Flexibility – Re-measure, to check the progress

 Take a measurement before you start.
 What that measurement is will depend on what you’re wanting to improve.
 For example, improving the back of your leg and back flexibility, you can check how close you are to touching your toes.